MaxsonCoelho/Biblioteca-FullStack-React-com-Node/README.md

 start projects with, npm install, both on the backend and on the frontend.

-NOTE: I couldn't get more time to upload images on the backend.
+NOTE: I couldn't get more time to upload images on the backend, i also didn’t get more time to dockerize the project.